Zikun-Yang/VAMPIRE_Cookbook/docs/usage/identity.md

 ## **Introduction**

-The `refine` command in VAMPIRE is designed to refine the annotation results based on user-defined actions.
+The `identity` command in VAMPIRE is designed to calculate the self-identity of one TR sequence.

 ---